Canon imagePROGRAF PRO-310 Printer Review

 Chrome OSFully

 You must manually install drivers on Windows devices to use this printer.
-For Macs, you can either get the drivers from the manufacturer's support page or update the drivers through macOS' settings.
+For Macs, you can obtain the drivers from the manufacturer's support page or update them through macOS' settings.
 There's no need to install drivers on Chrome OS devices.